ziggyzaddy/BasketWeaver/Documentation/OPTIMIZATION_2025_JAN.md

 - Mono `InternalCall` overhead can range from 5 to 16ns, and more when marshalling data.
 - Call stack overhead is non-negligible, inclusive `InternalCall` overhead.
 This may remove performance benefits when JIT is faster than native implementation.

+## Optimization - Tooling:

+### .NET Standard 2.0 Facades
+Notes:
+- Initial attempts at speeding and improving AI had rationale for using either a compute shader language or scripting language to ease development.
+- Attempts were made to use .NET Standard 2.0 nuget packages in development.
+- Discussion of facade use kicked off collaborative efforts to improve runtime performance and tooling to handle performance improvements across ModTek and other areas of the game.

+Process:
+- Adding `Auto-generate binding redirects` to `.csproj` properties enables .NET Standard 2.0 dependencies to be resolved against .NET Framework 4.7.2.
+- The `netstandard.dll` provided in the built version of Mono bundled with Unity Editor shall be referenced.
+If a different version of Mono BGE (Bleeding Edge) is used, use the `netstandard.dll` compiled alongside the Mono version.
+- Ensure all facade `.dlls` are referenced as needed when using libraries dependent on core features.
+These are also provided alongside editor releases, and can be compiled if recompiling Mono.

+### ModTek .NET Standard 2.0 Injector Support
+Notes:
+- To solve a circular dependency, injectors were converted to support MSBuild of injector `.dlls` and run them at build time to support referencing injected variables without running the game.

+### BasketWeaver
+Notes:
+- As injectors require manually writing C# Intermediate Language (IL) for injecting fields, types, or modification/replacement of methods, tooling for weaving instructions through helper libraries was created
+- In addition to weaving capabilities, automated inlining using backports of salient .NET9 heuristics was added to improve performance for smaller helper functions and avoid call stack overhead.

+### Mono
+Notes:
+- To experiment under the hood, a Mono BGE (Bleeding Edge) version compatible with Unity 2018.4f2 was recompiled and replaced. `2018.4.15` built with debugging capabilities for `dnSpy` was used.

 ## Optimization - Startup:
 ### Asynchronous Logging - `ModTek.Features.Logging.MTLoggerAsyncQueue`
 Identification: